Lemonade Server Spec

 GET /api/v1/health

 Check the health of the server.
-This endpoint will also return the currently loaded model.
+This endpoint returns information about loaded models.

 Parameters